harel-coffee/EJPLab_Computational_Projects-auto/AmyloidPrediction/DeepLearning/Autoencoders/README.md

 RemoveRedundantColumns.py - Remove columns with 0 variance (all 0's).
 (RAPIDS)
 To run: python RemoveRedundantColumns.py [pysar_set]

 create_train_val_test_with_shuffle.py - Splits the array into training, validation, and testing using dask for pySAR features.
 WARNING: Parameter for parition size may need to be adjusted based on computer specifications.
-(DL_Pytoch) NEEDS FIXING
+(DL_Pytoch)
 To run: python create_train_val_test_with_shuffle.py [pysar_set]

 split_one_hot_encodings.py - Splits the sequence datasets into the same order as the pySAR datasets.
 (DL_Pytoch)